sumner-harris/ultraprompt/README.md

 # ultraprompt

-**Ultraprompt** is a lightweight toolchain for creating **class-annotated instance segmentation data for YOLO** using **SAM2**.
+**Ultraprompt** is a lightweight toolchain for creating **class-annotated instance segmentation data for YOLO** using **SAM3**.
-It lets you interactively add positive/negative points and class-tagged boxes, run SAM2 to generate instance masks, and export **YOLO segmentation (polygons) labels**.
+It lets you interactively add positive/negative points and class-tagged boxes, run SAM3 to generate instance masks, and export **YOLO segmentation (polygons) labels**.
 Use the GUI for fast labeling or the Python API in notebooks for batch workflows.
+SAM3 now allows for Promptable Concept Segmentation which streamlines manual labeling tasks significantly!

 ## Features

-- 🔹 **SAM2 via Ultralytics** for prompted & automatic segmentation
+- 🔹 **SAM3 via Ultralytics** for box or text prompted conceptual segmentation
-- 🔹 **Points (±) + boxes** as hints, per-box class assignment
+- 🔹 **Points (±) + boxes** as hints, per-box class assignment for SAM2 compatibility
 - 🔹 **YOLO-Seg export** (`labels/*.txt` with normalized polygons)
 - 🔹 **Notebook-friendly core API** (no GUI required)
 ---

 ## Quickstart (with `uv`)